sebastiansauer/Online_Behavior_Therapy/Readme.md

 There are some *subfolders* in `analysis`(of minor importance):
 --analysis -- *diverse*: stuff for testing, experimenting, but didn't make it as "real" results of this analysis.
 This folder can safely be ignored to date.
 --analysis -- *functions*: Some R functions are packed to this folder, R functions which are used throughout this analysis.

---analysis -- **data_objects**: some R objects which are handed through the different analyses.
+-- **data_objects**: some R objects which are handed through the different analyses.